 - CoSchedule’s Headline Analyzer – A handy tool to see how your title rates and what you can do to make it better.

 - ExpressVPN – Allows you to encrypt your data so no one can see what you’re doing.
 If you are using one of the many free Wi-Fi spots out there, you need to be using a VPN of some sort.
 Otherwise, people can see what you are sending across the Internet, including passwords.

 - LastPass – An awesome password manager.
 We have passwords for everything nowadays.
 You don’t want to reuse them and risk someone getting into all of your accounts by getting just one of your passwords.
 With LastPass, you just have to remember one password and it does the rest of the work for you.

 - HaveIBeenPwned – An easy way to find out if your email address was involved in a data compromise and to be notified if it is in the future.

 - Trello – Trello allows you to create boards, lists, and cards to organize anything and everything.
 A simple drag-and-drop layout lets you move the cards and your workflow changes.
-I use Trello to manage my to-do list and will be using it for weekly checklists and my editorial calendar for The Aloha Friday.
+I use Trello to manage my to-do list, cleaning schedule, and more.

 - Google Drive – Keep track of your ideas, notes, or videos.